dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 #### Configuring packages

 We encourage you to explicitly configure required packages and versions, so that dbt can track them in project metadata.
+This configuration is required for the implementation on some platforms.
 If you need specific versions of packages, specify them.

 <File name='models/my_python_model.py'>